dakimakuri/kuri-bot/README.md

 ### Syrene Bot

-A separate Syrene bot can be used for posting Cuddly Octopus updates.
-If not present, Kuri will post the updates like usual.
-To configure the Syrene bot add ```SYRENE_TOKEN``` to the environment file with the bot's token.
+A separate Syrene bot can be used for giving octopus hugs.

 ```SYRENE_TOKEN="AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA"```